CLF78/NSMBW-Documentation/README.md

 Note: All addresses found in the files are for the PAL v1 version of the game.

-Credits go to Ninji for doing most of the RE work.
+Credits go to Ninji for doing most of the RE work and to Grop for keeping my idiocy in check.
 Other credits are mentioned where due.